 Car Scratch Repair Cost: Should I File a Claim?

 If your car got scuffed up and you're considering filing an insurance claim to fix car scratches, there are a few things you need to know before you proceed.
 Consider a rate hike, if you file a claim, versus paying out-of-pocket.
+Consider the fact that there will be a deductible to pay (there always is with a claim!).
 There are also steps you can take to fix car scratches yourself on the cheap.
-Car scratch repair costs vary according to the severity and depth of the scratches, which may or may not require painting an entire area.
-Minor car scratch repair costs can be as low as $12 for minor scratches you can fix yourself or as high as $1,500 for deep scratches fixed by a body shop.
+Car scratch costs vary according to the severity and depth of the scratches, which may or may not require painting an entire area.
+Minor scratch repair costs can be as low as $12 for minor scratches you can fix yourself or as high as $1,500 for deep scratches fixed by a body shop.
 The average car scratch repair cost is $630.46.
+Most deductibles for car insurance range from $500 to $1,000.

 Types of Damage and Car Scratch Repair Costs

-Scratch Wizard, a manufacturer of automotive coatings and detailing products, recently surveyed 30 body shops to find the average price of scratch repairs for a Honda Civic.
+Scratch Wizard, a manufacturer of automotive coatings and detailing products, recently surveyed 30 body shops to find the average prices to repair car scratches on a Honda Civic.
 The company sent pictures to 30 body shops and requested a damage assessment.
 They also asked how long the shops would need to repair the vehicle..

 They received replies from 13 companies.
 The cheapest estimate they received was $300 and the most expensive one was $1,161.
 The average price to repair scratch damage was $630.46.